-Inmates Plan To Hold Two-Week Strike At Prisons Across U.S.
+Inmates Plan To Hold 2-Week Strike At Prisons Across U.S.

 Jailhouse Lawyers Speak, one of the groups organizing the strike, called the Lee riot "a senseless uprising that could have been avoided had the prison not been so overcrowded from the greed wrought by mass incarceration."

 The fights inside that high security prison lasted for hours, as NPR has reported, and more than a dozen other inmates were injured in the melee.
-"The director of the state's Department of Corrections, Bryan Stirling, has pointed to contraband cell phones as a contributing factor, if not the main cause, of the outbreak of violence," South Carolina Public Radio has reported.
+"The director of the state's Department of Corrections, Bryan Stirling, has pointed to contraband cellphones as a contributing factor, if not the main cause, of the outbreak of violence," South Carolina Public Radio has reported.

 PRESS RELEASE:— Jailhouse Lawyers Speak #August21 (@JailLawSpeak) April 24, 2018